SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

     where

     - Semantic Object:      a unique name of your choice
-    - Action:               an action "ID of your choice, for example	"display"
+    - Action:               an action "ID of your choice, for example,	"display"
     - Title:              	Your Title of an application
     - Subtitle (Optional):	Your Subtitle to be used by the tile

-4. Scroll down your manifest.json Check the value of `"sap.cloud"`.
+4. Scroll down your manifest.json.
+Check the value of `"sap.cloud"`.

-    In case you named your managed approuter for example "sapbtphelloworldui5", it should be:
+    In case you named your managed approuter, for example, "sapbtphelloworldui5", it should be:

     ```JSON
     "sap.cloud": {